bodrick/awesome/README.md

 *   [traceloop/openllmetry](https://github.com/traceloop/openllmetry) - Open-source observability for your LLM application, based on OpenTelemetry
 *   [mitchcapper/CefSharpDockerfiles](https://github.com/mitchcapper/CefSharpDockerfiles) - Automated chrome cef building and cefsharp building with docker and build scripts
 *   [comet-ml/comet-llm](https://github.com/comet-ml/comet-llm) - Log, Track, and Visualize your LLM Prompts and Chains
-*   [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app building platform.
+*   [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
 It has the core tech required to build AI-native apps, including RAG, agent capabilities, model management, observability and more, packaged into one intuitive interface.
 *   [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama\_index.
 *   [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
 Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
 *   [vrnetlab/vrnetlab](https://github.com/vrnetlab/vrnetlab) - Run virtual routers with docker